top of page

 If you see brake fluid pooling beneath your vehicle or around your wheels, this is a clear indication of a leak.
 Combined with the previous symptoms, visible brake fluid means immediate inspection is necessary.
 Stop driving, check your brake fluid level, and visit us for assistance.

-How Much Does a Brake Fluid Leak Repair Cost?
+How Much Does a Brake Leak Repair Cost?

 The cost of repairing a brake fluid leak depends on the leak's location.
 Some leaks can be repaired without replacing parts, while others may require more extensive repairs.
 Generally, the cost for most brake fluid leak repairs ranges from $155 to $460.